martinkaptein/my-site/docs/index.md

 ![Portrait style picture of Martin Kaptein](images/martinkaptein_portrait.jpg)

-*Martin Kaptein*
+*Martin Kaptein (me)*

 ## What I do

+I am a very passionate musician and pianist.
+Currently, I am studying classical music in the Netherlands and regularly give concerts on demand and play in ensembles.

+I have a deep interest in different kinds of music and I don't exclude the possibility of composing music at some point in the future.

+[Contact me](contact.md) for information about my current repertoire and other requests.
+Also, feel free to take a look at [my YouTube channel](https://www.youtube.com/channel/UCosUIzMUriRTgg60vh3EwCQ) to hear me playing.

-I am a technology enthusiast and a software programmer.
+Furthermore, I am a technology enthusiast and a software programmer.
 I build stuff in my free time, some of which you can find on [my Github profile](https://github.com/martinkaptein/).
 I also create websites and want to build an AI.

-Furthermore, I am a very passionate musician and pianist.
-Currently, I am studying classical music in the Netherlands and regularly give concerts on demand.

-[Contact me](contact.md) for information about my current repertoire and other requests.
-Also, feel free to take a look at [my YouTube channel](https://www.youtube.com/channel/UCosUIzMUriRTgg60vh3EwCQ) to hear me playing.
+In my free time, I write articles on a variety of different topics, which you can find on this site.

 ***